ldsec/ccgd-platform/consent-management/README.md

 # Blockchain for consent management and data access controls

-This repo contains the code needed to spin-up an example blockchain and validator nodes, as well as the set of example API calls for this blockchain.
+This repo contains the code needed to spin-up blockchain and validator nodes, as well as the set of example API calls for this blockchain.

 ## Install and run